PrathvirajBillava95/Amazon_ELECTRA/index.md

 ### Cleaning and normalizing the dataset

 Part of the fine-tuning process is to prepare our dataset from raw amazon review dataset.
 However, due to copyright issues we cannot share any pre-processed dataset.
 Instead, we created a script that download the raw dataset from hugging face database which already has “amazon_us_review” dataset.
-In the experimental side of our project at GitHub we will focus on this dataset till we mange to create scripts for other datasets such as Amazon Sentimental Analysis dataset
+In the experimental side of our project at GitHub, we will focus on this dataset till we manage to create scripts for other datasets such as Amazon Sentimental Analysis dataset

 ### Building the vocabulary file (Features)

 The word embedding matrix in a BERT-like model consists of a list of vocabulary and its context-independent representation.
 Features in this matrix represent the relationship between those words in terms of the context.
-This is similar to the Word2Vec model, which tries to capture the word embeddings between the word in an unstructured dataset.
+This is similar to the [Word2Vec](https://arxiv.org/pdf/1301.3781.pdf) model, which tries to capture the word embeddings between the word in an unstructured dataset.
 We used the following tutorial from Transformers Blog to build our vocabulary file using Google Compute engine with an adequate number of CPUs and RAM volume,

 [Tutorial link](https://huggingface.co/blog/how-to-train)